msjimc/RunningWindowsProgramsOnLinux/freeBSD.md

 > wine64 --version

-This process installs wine64 version 9.0 which is the 64 bit version that requires 64 bit programs.
+This process installs wine64 version 9.0 which is the 64-bit version that requires 64-bit programs.

 ### Install 32-bit version of Wine

-Once the 64 bit version of wine as been installed, a script is saved in /usr/local/share/wine/ to install the 32 bit version of wine using this command:
+Once the 64-bit version of wine has been installed, a script is saved in /usr/local/share/wine/ to install the 32-bit version of wine using this command:

 > /usr/local/share/wine/pkg32.sh install wine mesa-dri